 We have a growing list of schools actively seeking engineers with your skills and experience.
 If building a long-lasting, beneficial relationship with a local school appeals to you then:

 Through the Inspiring Governance programme, we can match you with a school local to where you live or work.
 You will also be able to search for local governing board vacancies and contact any schools you are interested in volunteering at.

 If you have any questions, please contact the Inspiring Governance team on email@example.com or call 020 7566 4880.

 If you’re not able to sign up right away but would like us to keep in touch, please provide your details here:

-Some quick facts about being a governor or trustee:
+Some quick facts about being a governor:

 - Anyone over the age of 18 can be a school governor – you don’t need to be a parent or have any experience of working in education

 - Volunteers usually spend between five and eight hours per month on governing duties

 - The standard term of office is four years, but of course if your circumstances change you’re free to resign any time

 Each school has its own recruitment process but this may include an interview, and informal meeting with the chair of governors, a tour of the school or even observing a meeting – this is to establish that the school is right for you and you are right for the school.